-Then, as the salon owner, you must help your staff members connect and build uplifting relationships with one another.
-This productive team dynamic is essential for a successful salon.
+Then, as the hair salon owner, you must help your staff members connect and build uplifting relationships with one another.
+This productive team dynamic is essential for a successful hair salon.

 Streamline Appointment Scheduling

-If you’re running a hair salon, it’s definitely worth considering investing in scheduling software.
+If you’re wondering not only how to open a hair salon, but also how to run one, it’s definitely worth considering investing in scheduling software.
 Yeah, it might be a bit pricey, but the benefits are totally worth it.
 These specialized tools have all sorts of great features that can help improve customer service and make things run more smoothly behind the scenes.

 And one of the best tools you can start using is Trafft.